ExpertFlow's Home Working Solution for Cisco Unified Contact Center Express (UCCX), Enterprise (UCCE or PCCE)

 Call Attached Data

 As in the Finesse desktop version, agents see the call attached data about the ongoing call within the mobile app.
-This helps to deliver consistent, on-floor contact center experience to customers.
+This helps to deliver a consistent, on-floor contact center experience to customers.
 Furthermore, it also allows agents to handle customer queries effectively even when they are away from the call center floor.

 Agents may select and push wrap-up codes at the end of the call using the mobile app as they do with Cisco Finesse Desktop.